 Determining correct washer thickness:

-- Before weighing, balancing, grinding and assembly can commence however, the correct washer thickness must be established.
+- Before weighing, balancing, assembly and grinding can commence however, the correct washer thickness must be established.
 The end goal- after the heads are assembled and the bolts are torqued- is to have the nut be flush or very close to flush with the end of the bolt.
 The correct washer thickness needs to be established as a preliminary step before beginning the balancing process.
 Having the nut rest at or near the end of the bolt offers protection during the jointing operation and prevents damaged bolt threads from complicating the head dis-assembly process.
 The correct washer thickness also keeps debris from collecting on the exposed threads of the bolt.

 Step 1: Install one complete stack of cutters on a bolt, including spacers if required.
 The stack height needs to be identical to what will be installed in the working head.

 Step 2: Install the top plate and thread a nut onto the bolt until the top of the nut is flush with the end of the bolt.

 Step 3: Measure the distance from the bottom of the nut to the top plate.
 That measurement determines the thickness of the desired washer.
 After determining the correct washer thickness, back the nut off the bolt and install the washer or washer combination on the bolt and reinstall the nut until finger tight.
-The end of the nut should be flush or or close to flush.
-Caution- the top plate of the head should never protrude above the end of the mast.
+The end of the nut should be flush or close to flush.
+Caution- the top plate should never protrude above the end of the mast of the head body.

 AceCo’s hardened washers are available in 1/8”, 1/4”, 3/8”, 1/2” and 3/4″ increments.
 Any combination of washer thicknesses may be used.

-Consideration: If the stack height of the cutters exceeds 3.00”, it is highly recommended that a locking device i.e. (pie spacer, mastlock spacer or dogbone spacer) be installed between the cutters at 2.00” intervals to prevent cutter movement.
+Consideration: If the stack height of the cutters exceeds 3.00” (76mm), it is highly recommended that a locking device (pie spacer, mastlock spacer or dogbone spacer) be installed between the cutters at 2.00” (51mm) intervals to prevent cutter movement.
 Some applications may require use of custom cutters on either side of the spacer.

 Balancing even number of cutter stacks: